- Insolvency and restructuring are increasingly viewed as specialised services

 Under the proposals, solvent liquidations will be excluded from the licensing regime however they will only be able to be undertaken by lawyers and accountants who are members of a professional body.

-The Government proposes to advance these changes via a supplementary order paper to the Insolvency Practitioner’s Bill, which is currently in the House.
+The Government is advancing these changes via a supplementary order paper to the Insolvency Practitioner’s Bill, which is currently in the House and can be accessed here.

 CA ANZ and RITANZ Accreditation Regime